mklyu/CEL-net/README.md

 # Possible problems

-3080ti cards might not work on standard pytorch packages (as of september 2021).
+3080ti cards might not work on standard pytorch pip packages (as of september 2021).

 This might help: